ia6382/WebGL-game-demo/README.md

 ## HOW TO PLAY
 Click [here](https://ia6382.github.io/WebGL-game-demo/) to play in browser.

+Please wait a few moments before clicking play if experiencing any problems with level loading.

 Move with WASD keys, jump with space.
 Reach the spinning cube across the gap to complete the demo.

 ## CREDITS